Analysis | Kayleigh McEnany and the Trump team are running out of voter fraud tricks

 This claim might be even worse than the first one.

-As The Post’s Philip Bump detailed in an interactive map a few weeks ago, Biden’s performance in these four metro areas actually lagged behind most other metro areas.
+As The Washington Post’s Philip Bump detailed in an interactive map a few weeks ago, Biden’s performance in these four metro areas lagged behind most other metro areas.
 Since then, more results have come in, but the takeaway is the same: There was nothing remarkable about Biden’s performance in these metro areas.
-And in fact, as the conservative National Review’s Dan McLaughlin has succinctly detailed, the results in them actually dispute the idea that there was some kind of massive fraud:
+And in fact, as the conservative National Review’s Dan McLaughlin has succinctly detailed, their results contradict the idea that there was some kind of massive fraud:

 Biden improved his margin of victory compared to Hillary in 31 out of 36 urban counties — and Philadelphia was one of the five in which he didn’t.
 In 29 of the cities, the Democratic margin of victory grew on a percentage basis.
 Of the twelve cities in which Biden overperformed Hillary by enough that his margin of victory grew by 10 percent or more (as a percentage of the 2016 electorate), only one (Atlanta) was in a swing state, and one other (Omaha) in a swing district.
 Biden’s improvements in Milwaukee and Detroit were distinctly subpar, and in Detroit, Trump improved his own share of the vote enough to be the first Republican to break 30 percent of the vote in Wayne County, Mich., in 32 years.

-USA Today ran its own numbers a few days later, given the claim wouldn’t die and votes were still being counted, and it found there were only three metro areas in which Biden underperformed Clinton, and one of them was still Detroit.
+USA Today ran its own numbers a few days later, given that the claim wouldn’t die and that votes were still being counted, and it found there were only three metro areas in which Biden underperformed Clinton, and one of them was still Detroit.

-So it’s very wrong for McEnany to cite “those four cities where Joe Biden somehow over-performed Hillary,” given that didn’t happen in Detroit.
-And it’s even more wrong to say that he mysteriously underperformed her in every other metro area, given he did so in only a handful.
-Detroit, Milwaukee and Philadelphia were all also on the low end of Biden’s performances relative to Clinton.
+So it’s very wrong for McEnany to cite “those four cities where Joe Biden somehow overperformed Hillary,” especially since that didn’t happen in Detroit.
+And it’s even more wrong to say that he mysteriously underperformed her in every other metro area, given that he did so in only a handful.
+Detroit, Milwaukee and Philadelphia were all also on the low end of Biden’s performances, relative to Clinton.

-I’ve argued this is maybe the biggest hole in the Trump campaign’s claims of fraud.
+I’ve argued that this is maybe the biggest hole in the Trump campaign’s claims of fraud.
 It has focused so much on these metro areas in its lawsuits, but Biden’s biggest improvements on Clinton’s margins were in the suburbs around them.
-And comparing these metro areas to other ones actually undermines the idea that they were unique targets for fraud.
+And comparing these metro areas to other ones undermines the idea that they were unique targets for fraud.

 Two claims, both debunked starting about four weeks ago and on multiple occasions since then, with one of them being part of a court case that has already failed.
 And yet these were the two things McEnany made a point to cite in her latest media appearance.